liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/insights-on-sharepoint-agents.md

 `Get-SPOCopilotAgentInsightsReport –ReportId -Content SiteDistribution`

+## Known experiences with SharePoint Agent Insights reports

-## Known Experiences for SharePoint Agent Insights report generated in SharePoint Admin Center and SharePoint Online Management Shell
+The following are some known experiences with SharePoint Agent Insights reports generated in SharePoint Admin Center or using SharePoint Online Management Shell:

 - A report can be rerun only after 24 hours since the last report generated.

 - In large tenants, it might take up to 48 hours for the data to be available.

-- There can only be one report for each value of Report range.
+- Only one report can exist for each report range value (1, 7, 14, or 28 days).
 This means you can see a maximum of four reports at a given point.

 - The newly generated report replaces the previously created report with the same date range.
 To preserve the previously created report, download the report first before creating a new report for the same date range.